The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 The First Coordinated Rescue Effort Between Lifesaving Services in Rescuing Survivors of the Metis Near Watch Hill Lighthouse

-Until the early 1900s, lifesaving services were divided into three branches; the Life Saving Service, the Lighthouse Service, and the Revenue Cutter Service.
-Where the lighthouse keepers and their assistants were only allowed to attempt rescues near the proximity of the lighthouse, life saving stations, and their “surfmen” as they were called, under the Life Saving Service, covering a more vast area and could assist a larger number of distressed survivors on a wreck a distance from the shore, they were more mobile.
+Until the early 1900s, lifesaving services were divided into three branches: the Life Saving Service, the Lighthouse Service, and the Revenue Cutter Service.
+Where the lighthouse keepers and their assistants were only allowed to attempt rescues near the proximity of the lighthouse, life saving stations, and their “surfmen” as they were called, under the Life Saving Service, covering a more vast area and could assist a more significant number of distressed survivors on a wreck a distance from the shore, they were more mobile.
 They were specifically trained in their ability to rescue survivors.
 Both the Lighthouse and Lifesaving branches were responsible under the US Lighthouse Service.
-The Revenue Cutter Service was initially involved in rescue efforts only on those wrecks out in open waters, and as patrol vessels for shipping and trade, and in searching for pirates.
+The Revenue Cutter Service was initially involved in rescue efforts only on those wrecks out in open waters, as patrol vessels for shipping and trade, and in searching for pirates.
 This event of the collision between the steamer Metis and the Schooner the Nettie Cushing involved the first coordination of all three of these branches of rescue service.

 Watch Hill Lighthouse along rocky shoreline in Rhode Island.